D76X/XSpace/WebSite1/Docs/WebSite1.md

 As this particular script makes use of a **interactive authentication** the user who executes it is going to be prompted to enter their credentials on each run and verify their ID through MFA via their Authenitcator application that is installed on theuir phones.

 ---

+## Interact with BlobStorage in a Web Page

+---